maxcountryman/tower-sessions/README.md

 This crate uses `#![forbid(unsafe_code)]` to ensure everything is implemented in 100% safe Rust.

+## Production notes

+It is wise to run a background task in order to continuously remove stale sessions from databases used.
+For example, each of the SQLx and MongoDB stores have [a method](https://docs.rs/tower-sessions/latest/tower_sessions/struct.SqliteStore.html#method.continuously_delete_expired) that's intended to be run as a task.

 ## 👯 Contributing

 We appreciate all kinds of contributions, thank you!